VectifyAI/Finbench-Result/README.md

 </div>

-- All the tested questions, generated answers, and the evaluation labels can be found in [here](https://github.com/VectifyAI/Finbench-Result/blob/main/financebench_result.json).
+- All the tested questions, generated answers, and the evaluation labels can be found [here](https://github.com/VectifyAI/Finbench-Result/blob/main/financebench_result.json).
 - We report the wrong answers and invalid questions in the FinanceBench repo: [invalid questions](https://github.com/patronus-ai/financebench/issues/5) and [wrong answers](https://github.com/patronus-ai/financebench/issues/7).

 ## More Comparisons